AddReminders/App-Translations/README.md

 - Spanish
 - French

+Note: We're currently prioritizing introducing new languages based on community requests.
+So, if you wish to add request a new language, then please contact us [here](https://addreminders.github.io/contact-us)

 ## Contributing guidelines

 If you have any questions or suggestions, please open an issue or a pull request on this repo.
 You can find all the translation files inside the 'i18n' folder.
 Couple of things to keep in mind: